Transition School and Early Entrance Program: Controversies

 In 2019, the University of Washington published a statement announcing the termination of John Sahr, a professor in the Department of Electrical and Computer Engineering, who served as interim director of the Robinson Center for Young Scholars from 2008 to 2010.
 The University's investigation "found inappropriate conduct with students, including a 17-year-old undergraduate who was associated with the Robinson Center."

 In December of 2019, the University of Washington's student news publication, The Daily of the University of Washington, published an article alleging that the Robinson Center fostered a misogynistic and toxic environment for students.
 Former Transition School students who spoke to reporters at the publication claimed that they experienced bullying and sexual harassment by male students and teaching assistants, and that the Robinson Center administration ignored their complaints.
 The director of the Robinson Center responded with a statement saying that the allegations were "deeply concerning" and that the Robinson Center would undergo a full review of the Transition School program with the office of the Dean of Undergraduate Academic Affairs at UW.

 Following the allegations against the Robinson Center published in The Daily, Nancy Hertzog left the Center in 2020 after ten years of being the director.
-Janice DeCosmo, associate dean of Undergraduate Academic Affairs at UW, became interim director starting in 2020.
 A new principal was also hired for the Transition School program.